 - the integrity of the computer or system is maintained; or

 - the integrity and confidentiality of information stored in, processed by or transmitted through the computer or system is maintained.

 The Cybersecurity Act represents a move away from sector-based regulation.
-The Act requires mandatory reporting to the new Commissioner of Cybersecurity of 'any cybersecurity incident' (which is broader than but presumably would also include data breaches) that relates to CII or systems connected with CII.
+The Act requires mandatory reporting to the Commissioner of any cybersecurity incident (which is broader than, but presumably would also include, data breaches) that relates to CII or systems connected with CII.
 In issuing the bill, the government noted that it had considered sector-based cybersecurity legislation but had concluded that an omnibus law that would establish a common and consistent national framework was the better option.
-However, sectorial regulators continue to play a part in regulation in this area.
-For example, in December 2018, MAS launched a S$30 million Cybersecurity Capabilities Grant to enhance cybersecurity capabilities in the financial sector and assist financial institutions in developing local talent in the cybersecurity sector.
-The IMDA has also formulated Codes of Practice to enhance the cybersecurity preparedness for designated licensees.
-The Codes are currently imposed on major Internet Service Providers in Singapore for mandatory compliance.
+However, sectoral regulators continue to play a part in regulation in this area.
+For example, in December 2018, MAS launched a S$30 million cybersecurity capabilities grant to enhance cybersecurity capabilities in the financial sector and assist financial institutions in developing local talent in the cybersecurity sector.
+The IMDA has also formulated codes of practice to enhance the cybersecurity preparedness for designated licensees.
+The codes are currently imposed on major internet service providers in Singapore for mandatory compliance.

 1 Yuet Ming Tham is a partner at Sidley Austin LLP.

 2 See Singapore's Cyber Landscape 2019, Cybersecurity Agency of Singapore, issued on 26 June 2020, available at https://www.csa.gov.sg/-/media/csa/documents/publications/singaporecyberlandscape2019.pdf.

 5 Government agencies are not covered by the scope of the PDPA.